theupdateframework/python-tuf/tuf/README.md

 from tuf.libtuf import *

 # The following function creates a directory structure that a client
-# downloading new software using tuf (via tuf/client/updater.py) will expect.
+# downloading new software using TUF (via tuf/client/updater.py) will expect.
 # The root.txt metadata file must exist, and also the directories that hold the metadata files
 # downloaded from a repository.
 Software updaters integrating with TUF may use this
 # directory to store TUF updates saved on the client side.  create_tuf_client_directory()
-# moves metadata files "path/to/repository/" to "path/to/client/".
-The repository in
+# moves metadata from "path/to/repository/metadata" to "path/to/client/".
+The repository
-# "path/to/repository/" is the repository created in the "Create TUF Repository" section.
+# in "path/to/repository/" is the repository created in the "Create TUF Repository" section.
 create_tuf_client_directory("path/to/repository/", "path/to/client/")
 ```